 On November 10, a curfew was imposed in Tehran and many other cities.
 Non-essential shops, businesses and services were ordered to begin closing each day at 6pm, effective from Tuesday, November 10.
 The National Coronavirus Taskforce and President Rouhani both announced that these new restrictions would greatly affect the number of coronavirus infections, but health officials were skeptical, arguing that a two-week total lockdown was necessary to reduce infections and fatalities and to give medical staff time to recover from exhaustion.
 Even the military showed support for the lockdown.

 In December, information gleaned from contract tracing showed that only 20 percent of people who had tested positive for coronavirus comply with quarantining instructions and 73 percent violate it.
 Dr. Alireza Zali, director of Tehran’s Coronavirus Taskforce, described the situation as a “time bomb”.
 At the same time, he said Iranians can look forward to more rapid coronavirus test kits being distributed, though he added they would be going only to government hospitals.

-Air pollution in Tehran has reached a very high level and people with underlying diseases, the elderly, children and those suffering from heart problems should stay home, the Tehran Environmental Protection Bureau announced.
-There was mounting concerns that air pollution could have a detrimental impact on people’s immune systems and their ability to fight the virus.
+Air pollution in Tehran reached a very high level and people with underlying diseases, the elderly, children and those suffering from heart problems were warned to stay at home by the Tehran Environmental Protection Bureau.
+There were mounting concerns that air pollution could have a detrimental impact on people’s immune systems and their ability to fight the virus.

 Iranian authorities blamed the low numbers of flu vaccines on sanctions.
 After repeated promises of widespread distribution, a little more than two million doses of flu vaccine were distributed for the inoculation of high-risk groups such as those suffering from underlying diseases, the elderly and pregnant women.